tudorscanner/slate/source/includes/_hotels.md

     All the documentation below is for the new Hotels API.
 </aside>

-Bellboy is the service responsible for finding the best hotels with rates around a given entity.
+This service responsible for finding the best hotels with rates around a given entity.
 It provides endpoints to search prices, a map version of it and a hotel prices one.

 ## Endpoint

-Bellboy provides a global endpoint: https://gateway.skyscanner.net/hotels/

-The JSON API by itself is mapped at the following URL https://gateway.skyscanner.net/hotels/v{version}/ where version points to a specific release
+The Hotels API provides a global endpoint: https://gateway.skyscanner.net/hotels/v{version}/ where version points to a specific release.

 ## Headers

-Bellboy expects some headers and requires some others in order to work properly.
+The API expects some headers and requires some others in order to work properly.
 All of them are described here:

-- **apikey**: Required.
-This header is required to be on every single request any client does (it could also be accepted via query parameter).
 - **x-user-agent**: Required.
-Indicates which is the device and the platform related to the client.
-The format for that header is device;platform, where:
+Indicates which is the device related to the client.
+The format for that header is device;B2B, where:
     - device can be: - T for tablet
         - D for desktop
         - M for mobile
         - N if you are not able to detect the device type
-    - platform needs to be:
-        - B2B
+    - For example: M;B2B
 - **skyscanner-correlation-id**: Optional.
 This one is intended for enabling tracing across the services.
 It should be a unique request identifier (UID).

 ## Use flow

-Every time that a user searches for hotel offers in a city, Bellboy determines if the request belongs to an already created search cycle or it is a new one.
-A search cycle can be related to a request and identified univocally using some of the parameters sent along the request.
-The request parameters used are entity_id, market, locale, checkin_date, checkout_date, adults and rooms.
-The search cycle is not only identified and reused with those query parameters but also with the HTTP header x-user-agent, as it identifies different types of users with specific offers.
-Worth mentioning that a search cycle has a limited time of life, it lasts for 15 minutes.
-Hereby, once this timeout is reached a new search cycle is created.
-The search cycle moves from an initially PENDING state till a COMPLETED state meaning that all hotels and prices have been retrieved.
-Successive calls to the API using the same parameters that point to the same search cycle will receive the status of the search cycle, this flow can be resumed in the following steps:

-All the /prices endpoints are intended to be queried using a polling mechanism.
+All the /prices endpoints are intended to be queried using a polling mechanism using the same parameters as the one that started the polling.
 The flow of the service is described below:

-1. On the first request that a user does, Bellboy creates a search cycle according to the nature of the request and returns to the user empty results. `Metadata PENDING state`.
+1. On the first request that a user does, the service will reply with empty results and the status attribute inside the meta object set to *PENDING*. `Metadata PENDING state`.
-2. In the background, bellboy will start retrieving hotels and prices that will be internally stored to be served to the user in the following requests.
-3. At this point, the client needs to keep polling the service with the same query while the status attribute inside the meta object in the response is *PENDING*.
+3. The client needs to keep polling the service with the same query while the status attribute inside the meta object in the response is *PENDING*.
 On each query, the number of results will grow. `Metadata PENDING state, partial results`.
 4. The status attribute will eventually change to *COMPLETED*.
 Meaning that the search cycle has finished. `Metadata COMPLETED state`.
 5. Clients should implement a self-healing mechanism that should include:
     - Finish the polling after X seconds in the scenarios of having the status *PENDING* for so long.
-    - Retry mechanism in the scenario of a Bellboy failure (Ex: retry after 1 seconds)
+    - Retry mechanism in the scenario of a service failure (Ex: retry after 1 seconds)

 ## Search Prices